-It’s been six years since the Vancouver Canucks hired Jim Benning as the team’s general manager.
-The former scout-turned-GM has attempted to help the team transition through a rebuild.
-Benning has made great moves but quite a few questionable trades and signings as well.
+The Vancouver Canucks have fired Jim Benning after eight seasons as the team’s general manager (GM).
+The former scout-turned-GM attempted to help the team transition through a rebuild.
+During his tenure Benning made some great moves but quite a few questionable trades and signings as well.

 Ryan Kesler Trade